vietmap-company/vietmap_flutter_plugin/README.md

 ```dart
     Vietmap.getInstance('YOUR_API_KEY_HERE');
 ```
-- We provide below methods to use Vietmap APIs v3:
+- We provide the following methods for using VietMap APIs v3, but we recommend using VietMap APIs v4 instead:
 ```dart
     Vietmap.autocomplete(VietMapAutoCompleteParams(textSearch: 'Hà Nội'));